XML-Travelgate/xtg-content-articles-pub/docs/hotel/DSF/Avail.md

 This method aims to return all the available options for a given date and itinerary.
 It does not filter different classes, times or fares.
-It will always return all results returned by the provider.
+It will always retrieve all results returned by the supplier.

 ### Request Format